EthanFlores1/Google-Play-Store-Exploratory-Data-Analysis/README.md

 # Workflow
 The overall workflow of this analysis project went as following:
+- Importing Libraries
+- Data Exploration
-  Importing Libraries --> Data Exploration --> Data Preprocessing (Cleaning) --> Correlation Analysis & Visualization --> Drawing Conclusions
+- Data Preprocessing (Cleaning)
+- Correlation Analysis & Visualization
+- Drawing Conclusions

+# Purpose
+The purpose of this project was to gain a comprehensive understanding of the Google Play Store dataset.
+Through utilizing various data manipulation techniques, I was able to detect valuable insights and trends while generating data visualizations to better communicate my analytical findings effectively.